Criminal Justice, A.S.

 Review the Liberal Arts Core catalog page for a comprehensive list of courses approved for each requirement.

-DISCIPLINE SPECIFIC (21 credits)
+DISCIPLINE-SPECIFIC (21 credits)

 CJ 111 - Introduction to the Criminal Justice System